A guide to how The National Lottery operator Camelot selects its retailers and how to apply for a terminal.

 What to expect if you’re selected as a potential National Lottery retailer

 All Camelot staff or agents will provide full identification and credentials when they arrive in-store.
 During this visit, the representative will further assess the suitability of the store, and will discuss with the retailer the selection process as well as the retailer’s obligations.

 Once all of this activity has taken place, Camelot will get back in contact with the retailer to confirm whether or not they have been selected to become a National Lottery retailer.

 Dispelling some myths

 Contrary to popular belief, potential National Lottery outlets are not put on a waiting list.
 When a terminal does become available, Camelot uses its fair and rational selection process to identify prospective suitable outlets from its database of potential retailers.

 Multiples vs Independents

-Camelot works with around 46,000 retailers throughout the UK.
+Camelot works with around 45,000 retailers throughout the UK.
 There is no favouritism towards any store format, and independent outlets make up the majority of stores that operate National Lottery terminals.
-Camelot’s most recent sales performance saw its retail partners earn over £299 million in total sales commission in 2016/17 – more than £6,500, on average, for each established independent retailer.
-National Lottery retailers have now earned over £5.9 billion in total sales commission since The National Lottery’s launch in 1994.
+Camelot’s most recent sales performance saw its retail partners earn over £293.9 million in total sales commission in 2017/18 – more than £6,500, on average, for each of Camelot’s retail partners.
+National Lottery retailers have now earned over £6.4 billion in total sales commission since The National Lottery’s launch in 1994.

 Charging for terminals